Domos-Snips/arduino-tpuart/README.md

 -> For programming the jumper ICSP1 PIN 5 and ICSP1 PIN 6 must be not connected together and the voltage must be taken away for a short time.
 Then, you can transfer the new "sketch".

-Software (library was tested with IDE 1.0.5-R2 and IDE 1.6.9 by arduino.cc)
+Software (library was tested with IDE 1.0.5-R2 , IDE 1.6.9  and IDE 1.8.1 by arduino.cc)
 ---------------------------------------------------------------------------

 The Arduino library is found in the directory `KnxTpUart` and can be directly placed in Arduino's library folder.